sebastienrousseau/frontmatter-gen/README.md

 # Frontmatter Gen (frontmatter-gen)

-A robust Rust library for parsing and serializing frontmatter in various formats, including YAML, TOML, and JSON.
+A robust, high-performance Rust library for parsing and serialising frontmatter in various formats, including YAML, TOML, and JSON.
+Built with safety, efficiency, and ease of use in mind.

 <!-- markdownlint-disable MD033 MD041 -->
 <center>